jerbio/heladacy/README.md

 ## How to Launch
 Since this is a .net core & reactjs web app this has all the default launch parameters/procedure of .net core app.
-We strongly suggest using Visual Studio 2019(not vs code) to launch the solution.
+We strongly suggest using [Visual Studio 2019 or later](https://visualstudio.microsoft.com/)(not vs code) to launch the solution.
 You can execute the [heladacy.sln]( https://github.com/jerbio/heladacy/blob/main/heladacy.sln) file.
 Once you launch the file you can launch the web app with ctrl+f5.

 If you do not have visual studio installed then you’d need to install [dotnet](https://dotnet.microsoft.com/download) for your OS.
 Once installed you’d need open the HeladacWeb folder in your terminal and then execute the command ‘dotnet run’.

 @2j3rbi4